ian-IBCIRL/IB-PP5-MVP/README.md

 Testing is in different sections and individually tested with test cases developed for each function.

+Details of the [testing](/docs/testing/TESTING.md) procedures and methodology can be found in the testing.md file [here](/docs/testing/TESTING.md)

 I managed to get [automated](https://github.com/ian-IBCIRL/IB-PP5-MVP/blob/main/docs/testing/TESTING.md#automated-testing) testing to work [here](https://github.com/ian-IBCIRL/IB-PP5-MVP/blob/main/docs/testing/TESTING.md#automated-testing) initially for Profiles and FAQs models, and then further model coverage.

 I got automated testing to work for most of the models, with up to 76% coverage overall, according to the coverage [report](/report.txt)